rajneesh069/Namaste-JS/README.md

 ![Lexical Scope](blockScopeAndShadowing/LexicalScope.png)

+- Think of the lexical environment as a series of nested boxes, where each box has access to the variables in its outer box (parent scope), but inner boxes have their own variables too.

 ## Closures: Bundle of Lexical Scope of a function + itself

 - When a function is returned from another function `it rememebers the enclosed(lexical) scope` along with the function which is being returned.
 So basically a closure is returned, instead of just the function code.